aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 96

 Inband messages are arbitrary messages sent between the channel participants.
 The payload must be limited to 65,535 bytes.
-The fsm must deliver an inband message immediately, and the receiver must process it (e.g. conveying it to the client) immediately, preserving the message ordering.
+The FSM must deliver an inband message immediately, and the receiver must process it (e.g. conveying it to the client) immediately, preserving the message ordering.